hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 **Here are some topics of interest to experiment designers:**

-The lynch-pin of scientific inquiry is the planning and running of experiments to test hypotheses and study behavior.
-The focus of the discussion here is not explicitly the standard concerns of how an experiment should be designed, but rather how data should be recorded and identified to maximize its downstream usability.

-**Here are some topics of interest to experiment designers:**

 * [**Planning and running an experiment**](planning-and-running-an-experiment-anchor)
 * [**Post processing the data**](post-processing-the-data-anchor)